galaxyproject/galaxy-hub/src/cloudman/index.md

 ### A note about costs

-Amazon Web Services is a pay-as-you-go service that requires a valid credit card before resources can be acquired.
+Amazon Web Services (AWS) is a pay-as-you-go service that requires a valid credit card before resources can be acquired.
 Rates for Amazon EC2 can be found [here](http://aws.amazon.com/ec2/pricing/).
 To see how much using Amazon cloud might cost, you can use the [AWS cost calculator](http://calculator.s3.amazonaws.com/calc5.html).
-When calculating the total cost, in addition to the EC2 instance, you will have data volumes associated with your cluster where all of your Galaxy data will be stored.
+When calculating the total cost, in addition to the EC2 instance(s), you will have data volumes associated with your cluster where all of your Galaxy data will be stored.

+Community cloud providers, such as the <a href="http://jetstream-cloud.org/" target="_blank">Jetstream cloud</a> in the US or the <a href="https://nectar.org.au/research-cloud/" target="_blank">NeCTAR cloud</a>
+in Australia offer free access to cloud resources but require an active project allocation for which ones needs to apply.

 ### Galaxy AMIs